animavita/animavita/CONTRIBUTING.md

 ### Pre-requisites

+- Linux based distro or MacOS (we don't recommend Windows due to compatibility issues)
 - _Node:_ `16.17.1` or higher.
 - _Npm:_ `7.5.2` or higher.

 ### Getting started
+> The `master` and `next` are stale branches, please do not use them.
+>

-Fork the project, then clone it:
+Fork the project, then clone it.
+Make sure you're cloning v2 branch:

 ```sh
 git clone --branch v2 git@github.com:[your-github-user]/animavita.git